Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/basic-usage.md

 category: 2.
 Getting Started
 order: 3
 title: Basic Usage
+description: VVV assumes some very basic terminal/command line knowledge but Vagrant Manager allows your to manage Vagrant with a visual UI.
 permalink: /docs/en-US/references/basic-usage/
 ---

 ## Using a GUI

 This documentation assumes some very basic terminal/command line knowledge to run simple commands.
 However, some people prefer the convenience of a visual UI.
 If you fall into this category then consider the [Vagrant Manager](http://vagrantmanager.com/) project.

 Note: Until you provision VVV for the first time, Vagrant Manager will not pick up VVV.
 Running `vagrant up --provision`  inside the VVV folder and allowing it to successfully finish should be enough.